usnistgov/nist-mud/README.md

 This installs the following configuration file:

-- ../config/ietfmud.json : Associates ip addresses to controller classes.
+- ../config/ietfmud.json : Sets up a MUD profile that uses the access-control-lists

 Dump flows again.
 You should see table 3 and table 4 is populated to set metadata.